How to report child abuse

 School Protocol for Reporting Child Abuse or Neglect:

-Notify administration, guidance, or the school social worker of the suspected child abuse or neglect.
+Notify administration, school counselor, or the school social worker of the suspected child abuse or neglect.
 If the child is in imminent danger and none of the above staff is available, please call DSS and make the report yourself.
 Please notify administration, guidance, or the school social worker of your report immediately.
 Complete the required DCS Child Abuse Reporting Form.

 **Administration, guidance, or your school social worker may ask you to report directly to DSS if have pertinent and/or direct information on the situation.**